Myanmar: Agriculture

 Rice is Myanmar's largest agricultural product.

 The major agricultural product is rice, which covers about 60% of the country's total cultivated land area.
 Rice accounts for 97% of total food grain production by weight.
 Through collaboration with the International Rice Research Institute, 52 modern rice varieties were released in the country between 1966 and 1997, helping increase national rice production to 14 million tons in 1987 and to 19 million tons in 1996.
-By 1988, modern varieties were planted on half of the country's ricelands, including 98 percent of the irrigated areas.
-In 2008 rice production was estimated at 50 million tons.
+By 1988, modern varieties were planted on half of the country's rice lands, including 98 percent of the irrigated areas.
+In 2008, rice production was estimated at 50 million tons.

 Extractive industries

+Large ruby (corundum) crystal from Mogok.
+Size: 5.5 × 3.2 × 3 cm.